pnp/blog/content_to_be_cleaned/modern-sharepoint-list-formatting.md

 list templates; I will cover them in one of the next blog posts.

-If you never heard anything about modern SharePoint list formatting, don\'t worry; I will guide you through this.
+If you never heard anything about modern SharePoint list formatting, don't worry; I will guide you through this.

 {{< image alt="daniel-cheung-zky0BmMT5m8-unsplash.jpg" src="images/blog/modern-sharepoint-list-formatting/daniel-cheung-zky0BmMT5m8-unsplash.jpg" >}}

 ## Why would we use SharePoint lists

 First things first: Why should we use SharePoint lists and not use - for instance - an Excel spreadsheet?
-Because we don\'t need to hide information in cascading folders, that should be at the user\'s fingertips.
+Because we don't need to hide information in cascading folders, that should be at the user's fingertips.
 The beauty of lists lies in their simplicity and flexibility to organize work and track the information that matters most to our businesses.